XiaomiFirmwareUpdater/xmfirmwareupdater.github.io/pages/about.md

 If you appreciate these projects, please consider donating via [Paypal](http://paypal.me/yshalsager) or become one of our supports on [Patreon](https://www.patreon.com/XiaomiFirmwareUpdater).

-For issue reports and feature requests, report on [XDA Forums thread](https://forum.xda-developers.com/android/software-hacking/devices-xiaomi-firmware-updater-t3741446) or on our telegram [group](https://t.me/XiaomiGeeks).
+For issue reports and feature requests, report on [XDA Forums thread](https://forum.xda-developers.com/android/software-hacking/devices-xiaomi-firmware-updater-t3741446) or on our telegram [channel comments](https://t.me/XiaomiFirmwareUpdater).